|I. Program Overview

 |Grant Cycle 2

-Applicants may be required to submit the following documents at a later date:
+Applicants may be required to submit a completed W-9 at a later date.

 |Grants will be evaluated based on several factors, including but not limited to: